 Whether or not you plan to attend the Annual Meeting, we urge you to complete, sign, date and mail promptly the enclosed proxy which is being solicited on behalf of the Board of Directors so that your shares will be represented at the Annual Meeting.
 A return envelope which requires no postage if mailed in the United States is enclosed for that purpose.
 You need to vote in accordance with the instructions listed on the proxy card.
 If shares are held in a bank or brokerage account, you may be eligible to vote electronically or by telephone.
 Please refer to the enclosed voting instruction form for instructions.
-If you have previously returned your proxy card.
+If you attend the Annual Meeting, you may vote in person even if you have previously returned your proxy card.
 Your prompt cooperation will be greatly appreciated.